On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Introduction

 if the integral exists.
 When $X$ is supported on a strictly lower-dimensional set than $\R^d$ (and hence does not have a density with respect to the $d$-dimensional Lebesgue measure), one sets $h(X) =-\infty$.
 The {\it entropy power} of $X$ is defined by $N(X)=e^{2h(X)/d}$.

 Let $X_1,\ldots,X_n$ be i.i.d. continuous random variables.
-A generalisation of the classical Entropy Power Inequality (EPI) of Shannon \cite{shannon1948mathematical} and Stam \cite{stam} is due to Artstein, Ball, Barthe and Naor \cite{artstein} and states that
+A generalization of the classical Entropy Power Inequality (EPI) of Shannon \cite{shannon1948mathematical} and Stam \cite{stam}, due to Artstein, Ball, Barthe and Naor, \cite{artstein} states that

 which by the scaling property of differential entropy is equivalent to